all-in-one-of/snippets/HOU_DOP_FLIP.md

 ## Velocity
 youcan cereate `velocity field` > `source volume`

+---
 # Sourcing

+---
+# SOP Sourcing

-- SOP `FLIP Source` (for Volume Source DOP)- converts its input geometry into a volume that can be used to control simulations.
+- `FLIP Source` (for Volume Source DOP)- converts its input geometry into a volume that can be used to control simulations.
 For instance, the generated volume can be used to inject liquid into a FLIP simulation or act as a sink in a smoke simulation.
 [volume operations] set behaviour (add/overide velo)
 [velocity volumes] source attributes - we can sample it from N or sth.
 [container settings] - velocity

-- SOP `Points From Volume` (for source volume  DOP) // source from points (change[Initial Data] input to *particle field*)
+- `Points From Volume` (for source volume  DOP) // source from points (change[Initial Data] input to *particle field*)
-- SOP `Oceane Source` (for flip object  DOP) (particles(points)+volume for: sop path and surface volume) //  (change [Initial Data] input to *narrow band*) Fluid Tank ?
+- `Oceane Source` (for flip object  DOP) (particles(points)+volume for: sop path and surface volume) //  (change [Initial Data] input to *narrow band*) Fluid Tank ?

 - `Limit Refinment iteration` - can remove glitches, use only in small scale (good for visc droplets ect...)    (particle fluid surface)